d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ```

 In order to obtain definitive results during prediction, we usually only apply image augmentation to training examples, and do not use image augmentation with random operations during prediction.
-Here we only use the simplest random left-right flipping method.
+[**Here we only use the simplest random left-right flipping method**].
 In addition, we use a `ToTensor` instance to convert a minibatch of images into the format required by the deep learning framework, i.e.,
 32-bit floating point numbers between 0 and 1 with the shape of (batch size, number of channels, height, width).

 ```{.python .input}